sedadenboer/ForestFire/README.md

 Experiments with 2 or 3 vegetation types which represent trees and grass and shrubs in the case of 3 plant types 2 types: the ratio of plant bio mass is varied from 50/50 to 100/0 on the x-axis while the ignition chance for one of the plant types is varied, keeping the other ignition chance fixed.
+3 types:
+Generating 3 different plots by keeping the bio mass and ignition chance for one plant type fixed per plot but varying them in different plots as to create different scenarios.
+The remaining 2 plant types are varied as described earlier.

 ## Results